University of Huddersfield, 27-28 June 2018: In association with the Institute of Musical Research

 - Neomedieval popular music

 We expect papers to be 20 minutes in length allowing for 10 minutes of questions.
-Proposals involving performance or practice-led research are also welcome; please contact the organisers if you have any questions.
+Proposals involving performance or practice-led research are also welcome; panel proposals will also be considered.
 In the interests of interdisciplinary exchange, we would like to welcome contributions from across the humanities; perspectives from outside of musicology would be particularly welcome.